SusanFair/MechaCar_Statistical_Analysis/README.md

 After you’ve completed the technical analysis for each part, provide a short summary of the results in the README.md of the analysis.
 For the final part, you’ll write up a short description of the study design for additional statistical analysis.
 In the written summaries, we would like you to think critically about your analysis, not demonstrate proficiency of automotive manufacturing.

 ## Linear Regression to Predict MPG
-The following graphics represent the Linear Regression of the MechaCar mpg vs the vehicle length, weight, the spoiler angle, ground clearance and the drive type AWD or non-AWD.
+The following graphics represent the Linear Regression of the MechaCar mpg as it is affected by the vehicle length, weight, the spoiler angle, ground clearance and the drive type AWD or non-AWD.

 Linear Regression:<br>
 ![Linear Regression](https://github.com/SusanFair/MechaCar_Statistical_Analysis/blob/main/Resources/Part1_LinearRegression.PNG)